computorg/computorg.github.io/_pages/about.md

 - Software papers to present implementations of stats/ML algorithms or to feature the use of a package/toolbox.

+### Pre-submission enquiries

+Prospective authors willing to know whether their contribution falls into the scope of Computo are encouraged to contact the editor at computo@sfds.asso.fr.
+Please make sure to include the title and abstract of your work in your pre-submission enquiry.

 ## An open journal with reproducible contributions

 Computo is free for readers and authors.